aws/copilot-cli/site/content/blogs/apprunner-waf.en.md

 You can now associate your AWS WAF WebACLs with your App Runner service - all in Copilot!

 AWS Web Application Firewall (WAF) helps you monitor requests that are forwarded to your web applications and allows you to control access to your content.
-To do this, you need to create WAF Web Application Control List (Web ACL) which contains many rule options for your application.
+To do this, you need to create a WAF Web Application Control List (ACL) which contains many rule options for your application.
 You can add multiple rules and create a Web ACL.
-Once you’ve created a Web ACL through AWS WAF Console or the AWS CLI, copy and save the Web ACL ARN.
-Now follow the steps below.
+Once you’ve created a Web ACL through AWS WAF Console or the AWS CLI, copy and save its ARN.
+To use the WAF ACL with your App Runner service managed by Copilot, follow the steps below.

  Step 1: If you don’t already have an App Runner service created/deployed, run `copilot init` to create and configure an App Runner service.
 (Do not deploy it just yet!)